JoshuaShunk/TalkToEBM/README.md

 > **GPT-4:** *The Generalized Additive Model (GAM) used for analyzing the Spaceship Titanic anomaly provides crucial insights into factors influencing the likelihood of passengers being transported to an alternate dimension.
-Here’s a concise summary of the most impactful features:
+Here's a concise summary of the most impactful features:
 >  1. **CryoSleep**: This feature significantly
 affects the outcome, with passengers in cryosleep more likely to be transported